google/toucan/README.md

 - A C++17 toolchain (clang, gcc, or MSVC)
 - GNU flex
 - GNU bison
-- node.js (for the WebAssembly build)
+- node.js and npm (for the WebAssembly build)

 Toucan uses the GN and ninja build systems from the Chromium project.
 These will be retrieved by the git-sync-deps script.